ibm-cloud-docs/security-hub/best-practices.md

 ### Enforce least-privilege account settings as code
 {: #bp-access-terraform}

-Use the [`terraform-ibm-iam-account-settings`](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} module to restrict sensitive account-level capabilities — such as the ability to create platform API keys or service IDs — to only those who require them.
+Use the [IAM Account Settings module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} to restrict sensitive account-level capabilities — such as the ability to create platform API keys or service IDs — to only those who require them.
 Defining these restrictions in Terraform ensures they are applied consistently and cannot be inadvertently bypassed.

 ## Take advantage of access groups